xvik/gradle-animalsniffer-plugin/README.md

 Animalsniffer task is a [SourceTask](https://docs.gradle.org/current/dsl/org.gradle.api.tasks.SourceTask.html) and may be configured to include/exclude classes from check.

-NOTE: task operate on compiled classes and not sources!
+NOTE: The task operates on compiled classes and not sources!
 Be careful when defining patterns.

-For example, to exclude classes in 'invalid' subpackage from check:
+For example, to exclude classes in a 'invalid' subpackage from check:

 ```groovy
 animalsnifferMain {